v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - Increases time spans between sickness effects applied to V by The Relic.
 - Reduces the time taken to pass through the Dogtown vehicle checkpoints by roughly 66%.
 - New transmog system with 30+ clothing slots
-- Allows you to manage an unlimited amount of outfits with your names
+- Allows you to manage an unlimited amount of outfits with your names.
-- Converts your existing wardrobe sets to a new system at a first launch
+- Converts your existing wardrobe sets to a new system at a first launch.
+- Adds little check marks to the recipe icons in the crafting menu so that you can tell what you already own.
 </details>

 ***